kglw-dot-net/phase1/setlists/_posts/2023-03-08-sentrum-scene-oslo.md

 4. Supreme Ascendancy
 5. Pleura
 6. Gaia
+7. Mars for the Rich

 <!--snippet-->

 #### Notes

 This show is currently in progress.
 The band shouted out Los Bitchos prior to Pleura.
 Gaia featured a drum solo by Cavs.
+Joey recognized International Women's Day after Gaia.